Miserlou/zappa-blog/posts/comparison-zappa-verus-chalice.md

 format: markdown
 ---

 _On July 11, 2016, 6 months after the first published version of [Zappa](https://github.com/Miserlou/Zappa), Amazon announced the preview release of [Chalice, now the Python Severless Microframework for AWS](https://aws.amazon.com/blogs/developer/preview-the-python-serverless-microframework-for-aws/).
 This was a fairly big shock to our community at the time, as it looked as though our Free and Open Source project was being undercut by Amazon's propietary offering.
-Not only that, but it felt like their interface and even their presentation of the product was a direct rip-off of our efforts, potentially designed to trick consumers and lock them into the AWS ecosystem._
+Not only that, but it felt like their interface and even their presentation of the product was a̶ ̶d̶i̶r̶e̶c̶t̶ ̶r̶i̶p̶-̶o̶f̶f̶ ̶o̶f̶ inspired by our efforts, potentially designed to ~~~trick~~~ help consumers and lock them into the AWS ecosystem._

 I don't want to attribute any direct malice there, (this is probably just a case of a good idea being executed in multiple ways), _but_ Amazon does have a fairly long history of building their own proprietary or locked-in versions of software products and services built on top of AWS infrastructure.